thekompanee/chamber/README.md

 _secure_my_secure_key_name: 8239f293r9283r9823r92hf9823hf9uehfksdhviwuehf923uhrehf9238
 ```

-However you would still have access the value like so (assuming you had access
+However you would still be able to access the value like so (assuming you had
-to the private key):
+the private key in the application's root):

 ```ruby
 Chamber.env.my_secure_key_name
 # => 'my secure value'
 ```

-#### Git Commit Hooks

-Chamber comes with a git commit hook which will automatically look in your repo
-for standard Chamber settings files and, if it finds what it thinks to be an
-unencrypted value that it believes you meant to be encrpyted, it will abort and
-give you a chance to correct it (along with a command you can copy/paste to
-fix the problem).

-Add it to your project like so:

-### Existing Environment Variables (aka Heroku)
+### Using Existing Environment Variables

-If deploying to a system which has all of your environment variables already
+If deploying to a system which has all of your environment variables already set
-set, you're not going to use all of the values stored in the YAML files.
+(eg Heroku), you're not going to use all of the values stored in the YAML files.
 Instead, you're going to want to pull certain values from environment variables.

 **Example:**